remult/remult/docs/guide/setup-angular.md

     </li>
 </ul>
 ```
 * We've replaced the text with an input to allow the user to edit the task.
+Note that we bind the `inputValue` field to the input.
+We use the `inputValue` field, because it handles the different inputs that are provided by html and translates them to the value in the `column`.
+It's less important for strings, but it's more significant in the cases where you use date or number or boolean.
 * we've added a save button, to save the changes using the `save` method ot the `Tasks`.
 * We've made the button disabled if the task was not changed by using the `wasChanged` method of the `tasks`.